Imslandsjøen

-Imslandsjøen or Imsland is a village in Vindafjord municipality in Rogaland county, Norway.
-The village is located on the northern shore of the Vindafjorden, about 5 km southeast of the village of Vikedal and about 12 km west of the village of Sand in neighboring Suldal municipality.
+Imslandsjøen is a village in Vindafjord Municipality in Rogaland county, Norway.
+The village is located on the northern shore of the Vindafjorden, about 5 km southeast of the village of Vikedal and about 12 km west of the village of Sand in neighboring Suldal Municipality.
 Imsland Church is located in the village.

+History

-The village was the administrative centre of the municipality of Imsland which existed from 1923 until 1965 when the municipality was dissolved.
+The village was the administrative centre of the old Imsland Municipality which existed from 1923 until 1965 when the municipality was dissolved.
 Historically, Imslandsjøen had a post office and a steamship stop.
 Today ships no longer call at the village, and the post office is located in nearby Vikedal.